-Unlike some towns, Old Orchard Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Old Orchard Beach are a mix of both white- and blue-collar jobs.
-Overall, Old Orchard Beach is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Old Orchard Beach who work in office and administrative support (17.88%), management occupations (12.75%), and sales jobs (12.28%).
+Old Orchard Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Old Orchard Beach is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Old Orchard Beach who work in office and administrative support (15.11%), food service (12.30%), and sales jobs (12.25%).

 Also of interest is that Old Orchard Beach has more people living here who work in computers and math than 95% of the places in the US.

 Old Orchard Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Old Orchard Beach is somewhat higher than in the average US city of 21.84%: 27.66% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Old Orchard Beach citizens is substantially higher than the typical US community, as 29.22% of adults in Old Orchard Beach have at least a bachelor's degree.

 The people who call Old Orchard Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Old Orchard Beach residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Old Orchard Beach include English, Irish, French Canadian, and German.

 The most common language spoken in Old Orchard Beach is English.
-Other important languages spoken here include French and Other Indo-European.
+Other important languages spoken here include French and Spanish.